marcelolx/kodiak-test/README.md

 ## Fourth test PR

-Github default rule on squash with more than one commit is to use o PR title on merge commit title and all commits titles (and body) in the merge commit body
+Github default rule on squash with more than one commit is to use o PR title on merge commit title and all commits titles (and body) in the merge commit body.